THINGS I CAN'T TRAVEL WITHOUT

 Apple Macbook Pro Only because it’s industry compatible.
 It’s way overpriced, a light slim design and never ceases to amaze me.
 Computers generally, never cease to amaze me.

 Cle de Peau Eye Balm It’s in a tube, easy to carry around, and feels so good on the eyes especially on long flights.
 A small amount goes a long way. cledepeaubeaute.com

 A Good Face Cream Not traveling with good face cream can become a stressor in itself.
 I try to use cruelty-free products that have some degree of science and botanicals about them.
-Recently I discovered a random system online from Lavie Labs that has Swiss apple stem cells, essential oils, and hyaluronic acid in their new Matinika face cream, and the stuff actually works!
+Recently I discovered a random system online from Lavie Labs that has Swiss apple stem cells, essential oils, and hyaluronic acid in their face cream and the stuff actually works!
 It hydrates and lifts and doesn’t leave a gloppy residue.
 Their face and neck serum contains rosewood, bitter orange, grapefruit, and lemongrass and smells divine.
 This is my latest thing.

 Made in Israel with offices in New York and London. lavielabs.com

 Evian Mist Spray An essential on flights, or anytime.
 I always carry a travel size one with me.
 Really good for hydrating your face during and after long flights.
 I like Tatcha Skin Mist when I’m on the ground, which has added botanicals and smells divine.
 Anything from Tatcha is good. tatcha.com